AlexEbenrode/s3-deploy-tool/README.md

 );
 ```

-deploy() will delete all files from bucket and load files from specified folder
+deploy() will delete all files from bucket or folder if prefix provided and load files from specified folder